 But, for what it’s worth, my true considered feelings about single mothers could not be more different than the negative connotations I know I – and you – are bombarded with to the point of having to consciously reject them.
 Here’s what I really think about all primary parents; by and large they are:

 The Truth About Single Mothers / Primary Parents

 My husband recently said to me in the car (following a very tough few weeks with minimal sleep and maximal stress) ‘I do love you and I look forward to coming home to you every day’.
-Because I’m hilarious (and a bit mean), I responded that I too look forward to him coming home every day – to help with our little tykes.
+Because I’m hilarious (and a bit mean), I responded that I too look forward to him coming home every day – to help with our little gremlins.
 But the reality is that although I was joking, it was far from untrue!

 I cannot even imagine the strength of character required to parent full-time, without the backing of your partner; to often have to butt heads with the person who should be supporting you; to feel the full weight of responsibility to the people depending on you.